$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Introduction

 \section{Introduction}

-Recovering surfaces from RGB images is a complex and challenging task in computer vision, with numerous practical applications such as photogrammetry, 3D asset creation, and custom 3D fabrication.
+Recovering object geometry as surfaces from RGB images is a long-standing problem in computer vision, with numerous practical applications such as photogrammetry, 3D asset creation, and custom 3D fabrication.
 Traditional approaches rely on Structure-from-Motion~\cite{schoenberger2016sfm} and Multi-View Stereo~\cite{schoenberger2016mvs} pipelines to first reconstruct a 3D point set of the scene to which surfaces can be fitted~\cite{poisson_recon, delaunay}.
 Differentiable rendering techniques have emerged as a more versatile reconstruction procedure.
-With properly derived gradients, these techniques can simultaneously learn all scene parameters by minimizing the error of RGB renderings.
+With properly derived gradients, these techniques can simultaneously learn both geometry and appearance by minimizing the error of RGB renderings.
 This significantly loosens the restrictions on the choice of geometric representations to be learned.
 In particular, implicit surface representations~\cite{sdfdiff, diffsdf, idr, iron}, \ie level sets of a scalar field such as a signed distance function (SDF), show promising results in surface reconstruction due to their robustness to complex geometry and topology.

-One open challenge that has not been adequately addressed in this domain is reconstructing implicit surfaces that exhibit semi-transparency effects.
-The prevailing assumption in earlier works is that the surface is solid throughout, and differentiable rendering techniques for implicit surfaces only examine the intersection of rays and the nearest surface \cite{Niemeyer2020CVPR, sdfdiff, liu2020dist}.
-As a result, the forward rendering process in those studies cannot simulate scenes with non-solid effects, leading to an inability to reconstruct their surfaces; see Figure~\ref{fig:teaser}a.
+One open challenge that has not been adequately addressed in this domain is reconstructing implicit surfaces that exhibit translucent effects.
+The prevailing assumption in earlier works is that the surface is opaque throughout, and differentiable rendering techniques for implicit surfaces only examine the intersection of rays and the nearest surface \cite{Niemeyer2020CVPR, sdfdiff, liu2020dist}.
+As a result, the forward rendering process in those studies cannot simulate scenes with non-opaque effects, leading to an inability to reconstruct their surfaces.

-Modeling opaqueness is not solely crucial for reconstructing semi-transparent surfaces, but is also necessary for the recovery of extremely \emph{thin surfaces}.
-As illustrated in Figure~\ref{fig:blending}, when rendering a thin surface that only partially occupies a pixel with an insufficient number of sampled rays, solid foreground objects must be treated as semi-transparent in order to achieve an accurate pixel color blending the foreground and background.
-Methods that neglect this feature may fail to capture the correct reconstruction of thin structures; see Figure~\ref{fig:teaser}a.
+Modeling opaqueness is not solely crucial for reconstructing translucent surfaces, but is also necessary for the recovery of extremely thin surfaces with sub-pixel silhouette.
+As illustrated in Figure~\ref{fig:blending}, when rendering a thin structure that only partially occupies a pixel with an insufficient number of sampled rays, opaque foreground objects must be treated as semi-transparent in order to achieve an accurate pixel color blending the foreground and background.
+Methods that neglect this feature may fail to capture the correct reconstruction of thin structures; see Figure~\ref{fig:teaser}.